Traditional games of India: Contemporary era

 In post-Independent India, the traditional sports' popularity has greatly declined with the further growth of Western sports and online gaming.
 Kabaddi is the most popular traditional sport, with the highest viewership and most career opportunities; its growth was spurred on by the creation of the Pro Kabaddi League.
 Kabaddi's growth has led to it spreading outside of South Asia as well, with countries such as South Korea and Iran playing it.
 Kho-kho has also had a franchise league started for it, Ultimate Kho Kho; the Pro Kabaddi League and Ultimate Kho Kho are respectively the most and third-most viewed non-cricket competitions in India.
-Panja (arm wrestling) has a professional competition called the Pro Panja League; its exhibition events have received hundreds of millions of views on social media.

 Whereas in the past, traditional Indian games were often played on mud surfaces in rural areas, in the modern day they are often played on matted surfaces with changes to their rule sets and other aspects of their appearance to make them more appealing and exciting.
 Some traditional games, such as board games and casino card games, are also being digitalised so that they can be played as video games.

 Government policy

 To revive the traditional games, the Indian government started the Bharatiya Khel initiative with the view that these games are more affordable for rural Indians to play, and are important for reviving Indian culture as well as increasing team spirit.
-And in accordance with the National Education Policy (NEP) 2020, 7th-class textbooks have been issued that include content on traditional games.
-The government is also planning to introduce some games like kabaddi and kho-kho into the Olympics if it wins a bid to host a future Olympic event, such as its current bid for the 2036 Olympics.
+Furthermore, in accordance with the National Education Policy (NEP) 2020, 7th-class textbooks have been issued that include content on traditional games.
+The government is also planning to introduce games like kabaddi and kho-kho into the Olympics if it wins a bid to host a future Olympic event, such as its current bid for the 2036 Olympics.
 The Fit India movement has also contributed to the revival of traditional Indian games, with schools required to include such games as part of physical education.